Tribhu126/aws-webapp-pvt-ec2/README.md

 ## 📌 Overview

-This project demonstrates a **production-style, scalable, and secure web application architecture on AWS**.
+This project demonstrates a **production-style, scalable, highly available and secure web application architecture on AWS**.

 It showcases how to design a **fault-tolerant, stateless system** using load balancing, auto scaling, private networking, and modern deployment practices — eliminating manual SSH-based deployments.